 25 MILLION STITCHES – ONE STITCH FOR EACH OF THE 25 MILLION REFUGEES

-How to make stitches: The aim of this project is to raise awareness and create opportunities for conversations about the dire challenges refugees face.
-There are no bad, ugly, or uneven stitches.
-Uneven stitches make the panels more interesting and beautiful.
+The aim of this project is to raise awareness and create opportunities for conversations about the dire challenges refugees face.
+There are no bad, ugly, or uneven stitches in this project.
+Uneven stitches and even personal designs make the panels more unique and beautiful.
 Any amount of stitching helps.
-Please try to cover as much of the panel as you can.
-Refer to the photos below for the density of stitches we are looking for.
-If you can not finish a panel, please recruit your friends to continue.
+However, Please try to cover as much of the panel as you can and if you cannot finish a panel, please recruit your friends to continue.
+Please refer to the photos below for the density of stitches we are looking for.

 Eddie Rhode Gallery at the Contra Costa Community College At the Border will showcase 25 Million Stitches as a work in progress August 26-Sept 30 2019

 Summer 2020, Verge Center for the Arts, 625 S Street, Sacramento

 Please post your stitching images on Instagram using #25millionstitches and add yourself to Team 25 Million Stitches on our FB page, to post your images: https://www.facebook.com/25millionstitches/?modal=composer

 The World Refugee Day: https://www.un.org/en/events/refugeeday/